eneanushi/codepath-prework/README.md

 Submitted by: Enea Nushi

-CodePath prework prject, is an app that is supposed to show on the screen three labels and a button.
+CodePath prework project, is an app that is supposed to show on the screen three labels and a button.
 Functionality of the button would be, changing the background color of the app in everytime that is clicked.

 Time spent: **1.5** hours spent in total